rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SendScheduledReportAsyncInput.md

   - Auth0 IDs of Rubrik user recipients of the report.
 - nonRubrikUserEmails: list of System.Strings
   - Email addresses of non-Rubrik user recipients of the report.
+- attachmentTypes: list of ReportAttachmentTypes
+  - Report attachment types, which can be CSV, PDF, both, or none.